buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **\emph** - For 1d6 rounds, all your companions have +4 to Defense

->>> These Critical Actions can be described as taking advantage of the opponent's distraction, throwing dirt in their eyes, forcing them to move away with weapon blows...
+>>> **Critical Actions**: These Critical Actions can be described as taking advantage of the opponent's distraction, throwing dirt in their eyes, forcing them to move away with weapon blows...

 > Honesty and Justice, Heroic Courage, Compassion, Kind Courtesy, Complete Sincerity, Honor, Duty and Loyalty (The seven principles of bushido)